Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Introduction

-However the situation for rectangular matrices, relevant to data from many fields including the examples of neuroscience, genomics and finance stated above, lags behind that of square matrices.
-While the singular value spectrum of sums of rectangular matrices has been calculated using free probabilistic techniques \cite{Benaych-Georges2009, Speicher2011, Benaych-Georges2011, Mingo2017}, there are currently no methods for determining the deformation of the singular vectors of a rectangular signal matrix due to an additive noise matrix.
+However the situation for rectangular matrices, relevant to data from many fields including neuroscience, genomics and finance, lags behind that of square matrices.
+While the singular value spectrum of sums of rectangular matrices has been calculated \cite{Benaych-Georges2009, Speicher2011, Benaych-Georges2011, Mingo2017}, and a few works have studied optimal denoising of rectangular matrices under a known (usually Gaussian) prior \cite{Troiani2022, Barbier2022, Maillard2022}, there are currently no methods for determining the deformation of the singular vectors of a rectangular signal matrix due to an additive noise matrix.